Watts-College/cpp-527-fall-2021/practice/week-02.md

 ### Q2-A: Visualize the Game

 Similar to the lecture notes, create a visualization of the cash that a player has at each round of the game until they go broke.
+Similar to this example but animated:

 ![](https://watts-college.github.io/cpp-527-fall-2021/lectures/p-02-loops_files/figure-html/unnamed-chunk-32-1.png)

 ### Q2-B: You've got to know when to fold them